Inelastic heavy quarkonium photoproduction in $p$-$p$ and $Pb$-$Pb$ collisions at LHC energies: Weizs a cker-Williams approximation

 \section{Weizs\"{a}cker-Williams approximation}

 The connection between the process in Fig.~\ref{fig:feyn_ab}(a) and (b) is evident.
-By treating the moving electromagnetic fields of charged particle as a flux of quasi-real photons, the photoproduction process can be expressed in terms of the real photo-absorption cross section with the photon spectrum.
-This idea belongs to Fermi~\cite{Fermi:1924tc}, and was used and developed for the calculation of the cross section of interaction of relativistic charged particles by Weizs\"{a}cker and Williams, and the method is now known as the Weizs\"{a}cker-Williams approximation (WWA)~\cite{vonWeizsacker:1934nji}.
+By Fourier-transforming the electric and magnetic fields of an ultrarelativistic charged point-like particle, the photoproduction process can be expressed in terms of the real photo-absorption cross section with the photon spectrum.
+This idea was originally pointed out by Fermi~\cite{Fermi:1924tc}, and was independently developed for the process involving relativistic collisions of charged particles by Weizs\"{a}cker and Williams, and the method is now known as the Weizs\"{a}cker-Williams approximation (WWA)~\cite{vonWeizsacker:1934nji}.
 An essential advantage of WWA consists in the fact that, when using it, it is sufficient to obtain the photo-absorption cross section on the mass shell only.
 Details of its off mass-shell behavior are not essential.
-In the present section, we switch the accurate expression Eq.~(\ref{dabTL}) into the WWA form and discuss a number of widely employed photon spectra.
-The exact treatment developed in Section~\ref{Exac} can reduce to the WWA near the region $Q^{2}\sim0$.
-When switching to the approximate formulae of WWA, two simplifications should be performed.
-First, the scalar photon contribution $\sigma_{L}$ is neglected; secondly, the term of $\sigma_{T}$ is substituted by its on-shell value.
-This provides us a powerful approach to study the properties of WWA.
+In the present section, we switch the accurate expression Eq.~(\ref{dabTL}) into the WWA form by taking $Q^{2}\rightarrow0$, and discuss a number of widely employed photon spectra.
+There are two simplifications: the scalar photon contribution $\sigma_{L}$ is neglected; the term of $\sigma_{T}$ is substituted by its on-shell value.
+This provides us a powerful approach to study the features of WWA in inelastic heavy quarkonium photoproduction in heavy-ion collisions.

 Taking $Q^{2}\rightarrow0$, Eq.~(\ref{dabTL}) turns into:

 where the contribution of $\sigma_{L}$ and the terms proportional to $Q^{2}$ are neglected in the limit $Q^{2}\rightarrow 0$.
 And the general form of the photon spectrum $f_{\gamma}(y)$, which is associated with various particles, reads